-Gorilla Trekking ranks among one of the absolute highlights of a trip to Uganda.
-The feeling of being in the midst of these wonderful giants is indescribable and unforgettable.
+Gorilla trekking is one of the absolute highlights of any trip to Uganda or Rwanda.
+Gorilla trekking is a thrilling and unique adventure that allows you to get up close and personal with some of the world’s most magnificent creatures, the mountain gorillas.
+The feeling of being in the midst of these gentle giants is indescribable and unforgettable.

 The amount of time needed for tracking gorillas can be as little as 30 minutes or as long as 7 hours.
 This depends on how far the given gorilla family has moved since it was last seen, the previous day.
 The time does fly by and however long it takes, the experience of meeting the gorillas face-to-face is unbelievable.

 To ensure that your gorilla trekking adventure goes as smoothly as possible, here are some valuable insights and tips to have in mind.

 Gorilla Trekking Tips & Guidelines

 Securing a permit is the first step to embarking on a gorilla trekking adventure.
 These permits are limited, and demand is high, so it’s important to secure yours well in advance.

 In Rwanda and Uganda, it’s recommended to book gorilla tracking permits several months ahead of your planned trek.
 Permits are typically less expensive in Uganda, making it an attractive option for budget-conscious travelers.